Vachellia farnesiana (L.) Wight & Arn.

 This species is accepted

 The native range of this species is Tropical & Subtropical America.
 It is a tree and grows primarily in the wet tropical biome.
-It is used as animal food, a medicine and invertebrate food, has environmental uses and social uses and for fuel and food.
+It is has environmental uses and social uses, as animal food, a medicine and invertebrate food and for fuel and food.

 Descriptions